12Parker/12Parker.github.io/content/resume.md

 Title: Resume
-Date: 2019-10-04 10:20
+Date: 2021-05-15 10:20
 Category: Resume

 ## PROFILE

 ---

-Full stack software developer with 3 years of professional experience and 4+ years of customer service experience.
+Full stack software developer with 4+ years of professional experience and 4+ years of customer service experience.
 Enthusiastic about continuous learning and self-improvement.
-A driven, self-starter looking to deliver significant value to internal and external customers.

 ## PROJECTS